kraimbaud/kubernetes-training/doc/exercises/persistence.md

 > but because nodes are on different servers, there are in fact not the same.
 Data, then, won't be retrieved on all the nodes.
 > This is why we are working with a single worker cluster for this exercise.

-If you add another node and and scale the mysql database `kubectl -n ex3 scale deploy mysql --replicas=4`, you will see that when you refresh the page sometimes (when the we target a pod the other node) the app is not working.
+If you add another node and scale the mysql database `kubectl -n ex3 scale deploy mysql --replicas=4`, you will see that when you refresh the page sometimes (when we target a pod to another node) the app is not working.

 To fix that issue replace the volume `hostPath` with a [gcePersistentDisk](https://raw.githubusercontent.com/kraimbaud/kubernetes-training/main/doc/exercises/responses/ex3/ex3-wordpress-mysql.yaml).
 This GCE PD must already exist.
 PS: You can also choose another Volume Type if you are using another cloud provider.
 [:bulb: response](responses/ex3/ex3-gcePd-mysql.yaml)

 ### Exercise 3.2 - Persistent Volumes & Claims
 In the previous exercise, all the volume configuration was at the pod level.
-Let's change that by using a Persistence Volume Object.
+Let's change that by using a Persistence Volume Object, and use a pvc to use the volume.
 [:bulb: response](responses/ex3/ex3-pvc-mysql.yaml)

 ### Exercise 3.3 - Storage Classes